Looki2000/sm-logic-gates-connections-viewer/README.md

 # sm-logic-gates-connections-viewer
-Program that lets you load your scrap mechanic blueprint and see what each logic gate is connected to.
+Program that lets you load your scrap mechanic blueprint and see what each logic gate is connected to.\
+work in progress!